What is Cultivating Us?

 Favorite Childhood Books: As a young child, it was “Good Night, Moon” by Margaret Wise Brown.
 In elementary school, it was the Little House on the Prairie books.
 I have always loved reading!

-Fun Childhood Memory: Taking family vacations together and laughing as a family.
-My dad kept us cracking up even when things got crazy.
-Helping dad in the yard- I can fix a sprinkler thanks to my time helping him as a kid.
+Fun Childhood Memory: Taking family vacations together and laughing as a family where my dad kept us cracking up even when things got crazy.
+Helping dad in the yard (thanks to our special times back then, I can fix a sprinkler with the best of them today!)
 Shopping with mom, and her taking us swimming at my grandma’s house.
 Playing in the backyard with my brother, on our swing set and in the mud!

 Best Parenting Advice I’ve Been Given: Enjoy every moment because time goes by so quickly!
-Sometimes I stop myself and take a deep breath, trying to capture the moment in my mind… Its true, that the days are long sometimes, but being a mom is my most favorite job!
-I tell my kids that all the time, and I mean it.
+Sometimes I stop myself and take a deep breath, trying to capture the moment in my mind… Its true, that the days are long sometimes, but it does go quickly, and being a mom is my most favorite job!
+I tell my kids that all the time.
+Doesn’t mean they don’t make me crazy sometimes, but they know I mean it!

-What I Do With My Kids When I’m Totally Exhausted: I take them outside to play.
+What I Do With My Kids When I’m Totally Exhausted: Play outside!
 That way we don’t make a mess inside, and we all do better with a little fresh air!
-I can sip coffee and sit in a beach chair while they burn off energy.
-I usually try to run around with them in hopes it will rejuvenate me, but if it doesn’t work, at least they are having fun.
-And if we run into trouble and the outside play doesn’t work, I’ll bring them in and we will play a game inside (picking something fun, that doesn’t require too much of my brain power!).
+If we run into trouble and the outside play doesn’t work, then we will play a game inside (picking something fun, that doesn’t require too much of my brain power or make too much of a mess).

 Favorite Food as a Child: Mexican.
 Some things never change.
 I’d still have it every day!!!

-The #1 Most Played Song On Your iPod: It changes… Right now its “Trust” by Lauren Daigle.
+The #1 Most Played Song On My iPod: It changes… Right now its “Trust” by Lauren Daigle.
 I love the words.
 My kids love that song…I love listening to them sing it.

 Least Favorite Chore: Dusting.
-No, make that laundry-it never ends.
-Ever!
-Maybe its both 😉
+No, make that laundry-it never ends!
+So maybe its both 😉

 Favorite Time Of Day/Day Of The Week/Month Of The Year: Summer evenings are my favorite!
 Especially if there’s the smell of freshly mowed grass and the sound of my kids playing happily nearby!

-Favorite Sound: The waves crashing on the sand at the beach.
-Best sound ever.
-Unless its my kids laughing…that’s pretty awesome too!
+Favorite Sound: The waves crashing on the sand at the beach… unless its my kids laughing, which is the most amazing sound ever!